 In the fall of 2000, the ditch on the west side of the road was excavated to a depth of about 0.5 m.
-Washed gravel was placed on the east side of the road in the slide area by dumping over the edge of the scarp.
+Pit run gravel was placed in the scour zone by dumping over the edge of the scarp.
 No riprap was placed at the toe.
-Despite significant movement of the gravel out into the river, a shoulder of about 2 m wide was formed at the road edge.
-This significantly improved the safety of the highway.
+Despite significant movement of the gravel out into the river, a shoulder of about 2 m wide has been formed at the road edge.
+This has significantly improved the safety of the highway.